monday8am/monday8am.github.io/_posts/2025-05-12-komoot-learnings.md

 Today, **the codebase has over 70 modules**, including **30 feature modules**.
 Jetpack architecture (ViewModel, Compose, DI) is now standard across the team. *Most importantly, the team defined a shared “North Star” architecture and has consistently moved toward it*.

-## Strategy
+## The Plan

 **How do I trigger a global scale refactoring and develop a feature at the same time?**

-### My Approach

-- **Define a minimal, prioritized list of actions** that would:
-    - Enable fast Compose feature development
-    - Introduce high-leverage improvements at scale
-- Each action was designed to:
-    - Be executable independently but in cascade
-    - Minimize risk
-    - Provide measurable outcomes
+The goal was to define a minimal and optimized list of actions that permit us to create a favorable context for a fast Compose feature development, and at the same time, introduce improvements with global impact.
+Those actions had to be executed one by one to reduce risks and if possible, have measurable outputs.
+Based on the critical needs on both app and feature levels, I defined the following list to be executed in cascade:

+1. **Introduce a dependency injection framework** (Hilt) that improves code quality at a global scale and permits moving dependencies to different modules, unblocking a module split action.

+1. **Extract a feature module**: At a global scale, solves the problem of a main module constantly growing.
+For feature development, reduces the compilation time drastically improving the use of Compose previews.
+Besides, isolates the new code and permits feature sample apps, accelerating the development even more.

+1. **Create UI in Compose**: At a global scale, add an incipient design system module with core UI components.
+Besides, introduces a change in the data management paradigm from an imperative to a reactive approach, causing a necessary update in the upper layers.
+At the feature level, speed up the development.

+1. **Rewrite the upper layers**: The existing models and data sources were written in Java and translated to Kotlin, making them hard to reuse.
+It motivated an encapsulation of the network layer with mappers and interfaces and rewrote the data layer using coroutine flows.

 ---

-### The Plan

-1. **Introduce a dependency injection framework (Hilt)**
-    - **Global:** Improved modularity and testability
-    - **Feature:** Enabled clean injection across new modules
-2. **Extract the feature into its own module**
-    - **Global:** Broke the main module’s unsustainable growth
-    - **Feature:** Drastically reduced compilation time, improved Compose preview performance, and enabled standalone testing
-3. **Develop UI in Jetpack Compose**
-    - **Global:** Introduced design system components and shifted data flow toward reactive paradigms
-    - **Feature:** Allowed for faster development cycles and modern UI patterns
-4. **Refactor upper layers**
-    - **Global:** Added coroutine flow receipts and mappers between existing old Java models and new optimized Kotlin data classes
-    - **Feature:** Showcased a full unidirectional data flow architecture

----

-### How Did We De-risk the Process?
+## How Did We De-risk the Process?

 - **Team adoption:** Ran workshops, presentations, and Q\&A sessions to reduce resistance, foster understanding, and increase ownership
 - **Controlled refactoring:** Each step was executed sequentially to limit blast radius and quickly identify regressions